dominikoso/intiveBackend-1/README.md

 ## Example usage of using cURL

-All application functionalities can be tested using cURL, in this example I will show you how to add conference room to database.
+All application functionality can be tested using cURL.
+In this example I will show you how to add conference room to database.

 **Windows - Invoke-RestMethod**
 ```bash